 pipeline and integrated in

 This interface can also be used to connect external peripherals.
 Its advantage over a memory mapped interface is less impact on the critcal path and thus a potentially higher clock rate.

-Examples of CSR extensions can be found in src/csr.v:
+Examples of CSR extensions and waveforms can be found in src/csr.v: